gevent/gevent/doc/intro.rst

 gevent 1.1 also runs on PyPy 2.6.1 and above, although 5.0 or above is strongly recommended.
 On PyPy, there are no external dependencies.

+gevent is tested on Windows, OS X, and Linux, and should run on most other Unix-like operating systems (e.g., FreeBSD, Solaris, etc.)

 .. note:: gevent does *not* run on PyPy on Windows because the CFFI backend
           does not build.

+.. note:: On Windows, gevent is limited to a maximum of 1024 open
+          sockets due to `limitations in libev`_.

 gevent and greenlet can both be installed with `pip`_, e.g., ``pip install gevent``.
 On Windows and OS X, both gevent and greenlet are